casspop/primerCop/README.md

 ## A primer watchdog for a Hornady Lock-n-Load AP press

-### Work has begun on the hardware version 3 incorporating minor tweaks.
+### Work has begun on hardware version 3 incorporating minor tweaks.

 If you forget to press the handle forward at the end of a loading cycle, the primer is not seated in the case.